MLH/Getting-Started-with-Taipy/readme.md

 ## Overview

-[Taipy](https://hackp.ac/Taipy) is an open-source **Python** library used for creating full stack web applications using only Python code!
+[Taipy](https://hackp.ac/Taipy) is an open-source **Python** library used for creating full-stack web applications in no time using only Python code!
 It’s both easy to install and use, employing simple syntax that allows you to leverage pre-built components and features, saving you significant development time.

-In the next 10 - 15 minutes, you’ll learn how to leverage Taipy GUI to build a simple application using some of Taipy’s built in elements like charts and sliders, along with some styling and layout features that should get you well on your way to creating applications of your own!
+In the next 10 - 15 minutes, you’ll learn how to leverage Taipy GUI to build a simple web application using some of Taipy’s built-in elements like charts and sliders, along with some styling and layout features that should get you well on your way to creating applications of your own!

-Before we get started, please note that the Taipy package requires[ Python 3.8 or newer](https://www.python.org/downloads/).
+Before we get started, please note that the Taipy package requires[ Python 3.8 or newer](https://www.Python.org/downloads/).
 It’s also recommended that you have [pip](https://pip.pypa.io/en/stable/installation/) installed for the sake of downloading packages.

 ## Setting up your Environment

-First things first, let’s get our environment setup.
+First things first, let’s get our environment set up.

 Open up a terminal and follow along with the command prompts.